ericlow/team-scripts/README.md

 #### Discoverability
 Tab complete lists the available commands

-The scripts are organized by namespace / team
+The scripts are organized by namespace / team / resource / action

+### Naming Scheme

-The naming scheme of scripts is important:
+The naming scheme of scripts is important for organization and discoverability:

-### The first two or three characters indicates the team or namespace.
+#### The first two or three characters indicates the team or namespace.

 * `fe.myservice.link` - frontend team, link the service
 * `bid.pipeline.clean` - bidding team, clean the pipeline of leftover jobs
 * `ec.remote.client.pair` - ecommerce team, pair clients on remote system

-### Use dot notation
+#### Use dot notation
 Give the user the sense they are working with objects.
 Imagine running scripts with these names:

 * `tm.remote.myservice.deploy`